AmbiqAI/heartkit/README.md

 ### 5. EVB Demo (evb_demo)

 The `evb_demo` command is used to run the model on an Apollo 4 evaluation board (EVB).
 This setup requires both a host PC along with an Apollo 4 EVB.
-The host PC acts as a server and provides random samples to the EVB.
+The host PC acts as a server and provides test samples to the EVB.
 The host PC is also used to provide status updates and model results from the EVB.
 The EVB runs in client mode- its job is to fetch samples and perform real-time inference using the arrhythmia model.
 Please refer to [EVB Demo Setup](./docs/evb_demo.md) for additional details.

 ```bash
 python -m ecgarr evb_demo --config-file ./configs/evb-demo.json